gerhart01/LiveCloudKd/ExdiKdSample/LiveDebugging.md

 # VSM\VBS activating for Secure Kernel debugging

-First read official Microsoft document [Enable virtualization-based protection or code integrity](https://learn.microsoft.com/en-us/windows/security/hardware-security/enable-virtualization-based-protection-of-code-integrity)
+First, read official Microsoft document [Enable virtualization-based protection or code integrity](https://learn.microsoft.com/en-us/windows/security/hardware-security/enable-virtualization-based-protection-of-code-integrity)

 It was enough to enable VBS in group policy editor, but you can enable additional options for explore it (for example, Kernel-mode Hardware-enforced Stack Protection)